You have a good career, pay your bills on time, and make your monthly student loan payments. Then the worst happens: You lose your job.

 These gigs can earn you some extra cash while affording you the flexibility to go to job interviews and networking events to secure full-time work.

-With Uber, drivers make an average $19.04 per hour.
-So, if you can squeeze in just 20 hours of driving a week, you could make over $1,500 a month.
-And working half that amount still equates to about $760 a month.
-Those amounts, of course, don’t take certain factors into account, such as the cost of maintaining your vehicle.
+With Uber, drivers make an average $15.13* per hour.
+So, if you can squeeze in just 20 hours of driving a week, you could make over $1,200 a month.
+That amount, of course, doesn’t take certain factors into account, such as the cost of maintaining your vehicle.

 5. Tap into your emergency fund